State of Connecticut Workers' Compensation Commission, John A. Mastropietro, Chairman

 Fox v.
 New Britain General Hospital, 4414 CRB-6-01-7 (August 6, 2002).

-Fact that doctor’s reports discussing claimant’s symptoms were prepared one or two months following three-month period of § 31-308(a) award did not render them irrelevant.
-Evidence indicated that diminished work hours were due to physical limitations discussed in doctor’s reports.
-See, Fox, § 31-294d, § 31-301.
+Doctor’s reports discussing claimant’s symptoms were prepared one or two months after expiration of three-month § 31-308(a) award.
+This did not render them irrelevant.
+Evidence indicated that diminished work hours were due to physical limitations discussed in reports.
+See also, Fox, § 31-294d, § 31-301.
 Factual findings, § 31-308a.

 Richardson v.
 Bic Corp., 4413 CRB-3-01-7 (August 5, 2002).

-Though basis of claimant’s physical disability and her need for surgery were clear from evidence, trier did not make findings regarding “ready and willing to work” requirement of statute, nor did he determine claimant’s earning capacity during 28-month stretch of temporary partial disability.
-CRB remanded case for trier to rule on whether claimant would have been able to find light duty employment had she been ready and willing to work, or in alternative, extent of claimant’s earning capacity.
-See, Richardson, § 31-308a.
+Evidence of claimant’s physical disability and need for surgery was clear, but trier made no findings as to “ready and willing to work” requirement of statute, nor did he determine earning capacity during 28-month stretch of temporary partial disability.
+Remanded for ruling on whether claimant would have found light duty employment had she been ready and willing to work, or alternatively, extent of her earning capacity.
+See also, Richardson, § 31-308a.

 Martin v.
 A. Aiudi & Sons, 4384 CRB-6-01-5 (April 25, 2002).

-Trier denied § 31-308(a) benefits where he found that the claimant would be entitled to $17,317.08 in benefits (based upon his reduced earnings from the respondent employer) but where he made more than $17,317.08 working for his privately owned business.
-Claimant had been a truck driver, but light duty restrictions included no driving and no heavy lifting; during “light duty” period, claimant commenced working at his own ice-cream business.
-Board explained that trier incorrectly used earnings from privately owned business to “offset” § 31-308(a) benefits.
-Rather, if the claimant’s compensable injury caused him to be partially disabled, so that he could not perform his customary work, and if he meets the statutory criteria of § 31-308(a), he may be entitled to a wage differential based upon the difference between “the wages currently earned by an employee in a position comparable to the position held by the injured employee before his injury” and the amount he is able to earn (including his earnings at his privately owned business) following his injury.
+Trier denied § 31-308(a) benefits where he found that claimant would be entitled to $17,317.08 in benefits (based upon reduced earnings from employer), but already made more than that working at his privately owned business.
+Claimant had been a truck driver, but light duty restrictions included no driving or heavy lifting; during “light duty” period, claimant commenced work at his ice-cream business.
+Trier incorrectly used earnings from privately owned business to “offset” § 31-308(a) benefits.
+Instead, if claimant’s compensable injury partially disabled him so that he could not perform his customary work, and if he meets statutory criteria of § 31-308(a), he may be entitled to wage differential based upon difference between “wages currently earned by an employee in a position comparable to the position held by the injured employee before his injury” and amount he is able to earn (including his earnings at his privately owned business) following his injury.

 LaPierre v.
 UTC/Pratt & Whitney, 4305 CRB-8-00-10 (October 23, 2001).

-Board affirmed trier’s award of four weeks of temporary partial benefits limited to those weeks for which the claimant had documented a work search.
-Claimant argued that § 31-308(a) does not require a work search.
-Board affirmed, explaining that it was within the discretion of the trier to require a work search, especially where, as here, the claimant’s credibility was at issue.
-See, LaPierre, § 31-296 and 31-307.
+Board affirmed trier’s award of four weeks of temporary partial benefits, limited to weeks for which claimant had documented a work search.
+Claimant argued that § 31-308(a) does not require work search.
+Board affirmed, explaining that it was within trier’s discretion to require one, especially where, as here, claimant’s credibility was at issue.
+See also, LaPierre, § 31-296.
+Voluntary agreements (discontinuance of payments), § 31-307.

 Baldino v.
 Corcoran & Son Landscaping & Paving, 4275 CRB-4-00-8 (July 23, 2001).

-Board affirmed the trial commissioner’s decision denying § 31-308(a) benefits where the claimant’s testimony regarding job searches was not credible.
-Also, board explained that it is the claimant’s burden to prove, and not the respondents’ burden to disprove, eligibility for § 31-308(a) benefits.
+Board affirmed trier’s decision denying § 31-308(a) benefits where claimant’s testimony regarding job searches was not credible.
+Also, board explained that it is claimant’s burden to prove, and not respondents’ burden to disprove, eligibility for § 31-308(a) benefits.
 See also, Baldino, § 31-298.

 Amato v.
 Preferred Insulation/Pfizer, Inc., 4201 CRB-4-00-3 (May 29, 2001).

-Trial commissioner found that claimant was able to care for his son on a daily basis, and thus awarded § 31-308(a) benefits based upon an ability to work as a day care provider 30 hours per week.
-Claimant had suffered injuries to his arms and suffered from severe pain.
-Board explained that there was no evidence in the record regarding the duties required to be employable as a day care provider, such as the opinion of a vocational expert, and thus board remanded issue to the trial commissioner.
+Trier found claimant able to care for son daily, and thus awarded § 31-308(a) benefits based on ability to work as day care provider 30 hours per week.
+Claimant had endured injuries to his arms, and suffered from severe pain.
+No evidence in record regarding physical ability required to be employable as a day care provider, or whether claimant had such ability (e.g., vocational expert’s report).
+Remanded.

 Pellegren v.
 Pratt & Whitney, 4196 CRB-1-00-2 (March 29, 2001).

-CRB affirmed trial commissioner’s adoption of temporary partial disability benefit calculation method advocated by claimant.
-Trier ruled that benefit rate should be 75% of difference between wages earned by employee in comparable position (including overtime) and amount earned by claimant after injury, without reducing either part of the mathematical equation by a maximum compensation rate prior to arrival at a differential amount.
-Respondent failed to establish that the reference to § 31-310 C.G.S. and its wage tables required the trier to rely exclusively on those tables in this situation.
-Also cited at Pellegren, § 31-310.
+CRB affirmed trier’s adoption of temporary partial disability benefit calculation method advocated by claimant.
+Benefit rate should be 75% of difference between wages earned by employee in comparable position (including overtime) and amount earned by claimant after injury, without reducing either part of the mathematical equation by a maximum compensation rate prior to arrival at a differential amount.
+Respondent did not establish that reference to § 31-310 C.G.S. and its wage tables required trier to rely exclusively on those tables in this situation.
+See also, Pellegren, § 31-310.

 Ford v.
 Carpenter Chapman, 4128 CRB-3-99-9 (November 30, 2000).